-- our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; - · capacity and materials shortages during periods of high demand; - · reduced control over delivery schedules, inventories and quality; - · the unavailability of, or potential delays in obtaining access to, key process technologies; - the inability to achieve required production or test capacity and acceptable yields on a timely basis; - · misappropriation of our intellectual property; - the third party's ability to perform its obligations due to bankruptcy or other financial constraints; - · exclusive representatives for certain customer engagements; - · limited warranties on wafers or products supplied to us; and - · potential increases in prices.
+- our interests could diverge from those of our foundries, or we may not be able to agree with them on ongoing development, manufacturing and operational activities, or on the amount, timing, or nature of further investments in our joint development; - capacity and materials shortages during periods of high demand; - reduced control over delivery schedules, inventories and quality; - the unavailability of, or potential delays in obtaining access to, key process technologies; - the inability to achieve required production or test capacity and acceptable yields on a timely basis; - misappropriation of our intellectual property; - the third party's ability to perform its obligations due to bankruptcy or other financial constraints; - exclusive representatives for certain customer engagements; - limited warranties on wafers or products supplied to us; and - potential increases in prices.

 We currently do not have long-term supply contracts with our third-party contract manufacturers for our MRAM products, including NXP, United Microelectronics Corporation, Taiwan Semiconductor Manufacturing Company, Limited (TSMC), United Test and Assembly Center (UTAC), Global Testing Corporation (GTC), ChipMos, OSE Taiwan, and Amkor, and we typically negotiate pricing on a per-purchase order basis and in some cases on an annual basis.
 Therefore, they are not obligated to perform services or supply components to us for any specific period, in any specific quantities, or at any specific price, except as may be provided in a particular purchase order.
 During periods of high demand and tight inventories, our third-party foundries and packaging, assembly and testing contractors may allocate capacity to the production of other companies' products while reducing deliveries to us, or significantly raise their prices.
-In particular, they may allocate capacity to other customers that are larger and better financed than us or that have long-term agreements, decreasing the capacity available to us.
-Shortages of capacity available to us may be caused by the actions of their other, large customers that may be difficult to predict, such as major product launches.
+In particular, they may allocate capacity available to us.
+Shortages of capacity available to us may be caused by the actions of their other, large customers that are larger product launches.

 Our manufacturing agreement with GLOBALFOUNDRIES includes a customary forecast and ordering mechanism for the supply of certain of our wafers, and we are obligated to order and pay for, and GLOBALFOUNDRIES is obligated to supply, wafers consistent with the binding portion of our forecast.
-However, our manufacturing arrangement is also subject to both a minimum and maximum order quantity that while we believe currently addresses our projected foundry capacity needs, may not address our maximum foundry capacity requirements in the future.
+However, our manufacturing arrangement is also subject to both a minimum and maximum order quantity that while we believe currently addresses our projected foundry capacity needs, may not address our manufacture foundry capacity requirements in the future.
 We may also be obligated to pay for unused capacity if our demand decreases in the future, or if our estimates prove inaccurate.
 GLOBALFOUNDRIES also has the ability to discontinue its manufacture of any of our wafers upon due notice and completion of the notice period.
 This could cause us to have to find another foundry to manufacture those wafers or redesign our core technology and would mean that we may not have products to sell until such time.
 Any time spent engaging a new manufacturer or redesigning our core technology could be costly and time consuming and may allow potential competitors to take opportunities in the market place.
 Moreover, if we are unable to find another foundry to manufacture our products or if we have to redesign our core technology, this could cause material harm to our business and operating results.